cbries/RocrailHsi88UsbProxy/README.md

 # Motivation

 I used a ESU ECoS 50210 and several LDT's S88 feedback devices.
+In addition, with an update in May 2025, this middleware supports `ESU ECoSDetectors` as well.
 After a while the ECoS' feedback device does not recognizes any input anymore, the LDT's still worked after adding an `HSI-88-N`.
 But then I realized that `Rocrail` does not support the `HSI-88-USB`, only the old fashioned `HSI-88` with serial connection (no USB!).

 My used hardware & software:

 - `RM-88-N`, 16-fold Standard-Feedback Module, https://www.ldt-infocenter.com/dokuwiki/doku.php?id=de:rm-88-n
 - `HSI-88-USB`, High Speed Interface for the s88-Feedbackbus!, https://www.ldt-infocenter.com/dokuwiki/doku.php?id=de:hsi-88-usb
+- `ESU ECoSDetector`, ECoSDetector feedback module, 16 digital input, https://www.esu.eu/products/digitale-steuerung/ecosdetector/ecosdetector/
 - `ESU ECoS 50210`, https://www.esu.eu/en/products/digital-control/ecos-50210-dcc-system/what-ecos-can-do/
-- so far I used: `Rocrail`, https://wiki.rocrail.net/doku.php?id=start
+- - so far I used: `Rocrail`, https://wiki.rocrail.net/doku.php?id=start

 # Idea